Personalized Jameson Storybook — Make His the Hero

 How Personalized Stories Help Jameson Grow

-The science behind why personalized stories work so well for Jameson is fascinating.
-Neuroscientists have discovered that hearing or seeing our own name triggers specific brain responses—regions associated with self-awareness light up.
-This means Jameson is literally more neurologically engaged when reading stories about himself.
+The science behind why personalized stories work so well for Jameson is revealing.
+Children naturally perk up when they hear or see their own name—it grabs attention in a way that other words simply do not.
+This means Jameson is genuinely more engaged when reading stories about himself.

 Building Strong Thinking: Every story presents problems to solve, and when Jameson is the one solving them in the narrative, he is practicing creative problem-solving.
 The question "What would I do?" becomes immediate and personal.
 This builds the strong capacity that serves Jameson in school, relationships, and eventually career.